 Ansible Variables Preference

-So for an Ansible architecture that consists of larger playbooks, keep in mind where is the best place to hold your variables and not keep your playbooks site-specific.
+Ansible uses variables to manage differences between systems.
 With Ansible, you can execute tasks and playbooks on multiple systems with a single command.
-With Ansible Tower, you can have very complex automation requirements with a push of a button.
-Every site will have variations, and Ansible uses variables to manage differences between systems.
 To represent the variations among those systems, you can create variables with standard YAML syntax, including lists and dictionaries.

 Defining Ansible Variables | Ansible Set Variables in Task